Skip to contents

 controller$terminate()

-The mirai dispatcher process should exit on its own, but if not, you can manually terminate the process ID at controller$client$dispatcher or call crew_clean() to terminate any dispatchers from current or previous R sessions.
+The mirai dispatcher process should exit on its own, but if not, you can manually terminate the process with ps::ps_kill(p = controller$client$dispatcher) or call crew_clean() to terminate any dispatchers from current or previous R sessions.

 crew_clean()